 - Is it usable?
 Here we examine ease: how quickly and efficiently can someone do what they came to do?
 UX design will consider the number of clicks, server speed, and even the familiarity of the design.

 - Is it accessible?
-Do all users experience the product or service in the same way?
+Do all users experience the product or service the same way?

 - Is it credible?
-When it comes to trust, considerations such as quality and reputation are essential.
-Social proof (e.g. online reviews) is how customers measure credibility today.
+Considerations such as quality and reputation are essential regarding trust.
+Social proof (e.g., online reviews) is how customers measure credibility today.

 - Is it valuable?
-Customers prioritize different aspects of their experience over others, which is why we can consider value as the ideal mix of all the other 6 variables in the honeycomb.
+Customers prioritize different aspects of their experience over others so that we can consider value as the ideal mix of all the other six variables in the honeycomb.

 UI is just one point in the user experience (UX) journey.

-UI design, often known as interface design, is about the look of a website — the design, colors, placements, and fonts.
-You’ll want to ask yourself: is it aesthetically pleasing?
+UI design, often known as interface design, is about the look of a website, the design, colors, placements, and fonts.
+Are you aesthetically pleasing?
 Is it usable?
-UI overlaps a great deal on the “desirable” and “usable” factors in the UX honeycomb, but only represents the digital interactions a customer has with a brand.
+UI overlaps with the “desirable” and “usable” factors in the UX honeycomb but only represents a customer’s digital interactions.

 Let’s take a specific example to illustrate our point.
-Imagine you are a seller of organic, all-natural toothpaste.
-Let’s take a look at what a UX designer and a UI designer would consider:
+Imagine you are a seller of organic, all-natural toothpaste – take a look at what a UX designer and a UI designer would consider:

 - How did you find our website?